sim590/lain-wiki/Home.md

 Welcome to the Lain wiki!

-Dependencies
+Dependency
 ------------

 Package | Requested by | Reason of choice
 --- | --- | ---
-curl | widgets accessing network resources | Faster and simpler to install/use than LuaSocket.
+[curl](https://curl.haxx.se) | widgets accessing network resources | Faster and simpler to install/use than LuaSocket.

 Installation
 ------------